bhaven123/contact-form-with-backend/README.md

 ## About The Project

-This repositorty contains a simple Full-Stack Contact Form.
+This repository contains a simple Full-Stack Contact Form.
 The aim of the project is to create a contact form that can be integrated into any portfolio or website.
 The app uses ReactJS for the frontend, it's designed using Material-UI, and uses ExpressJS for the backend server.
 The frontend project files have been created using `npx create-react-app`.
 The backend project files have been created using `npx express-generator`.
 Some cleanup has been done to the folder structures.

 ### Built With